 This is mainly used as a last resort unless you are unable to achieve your desired outcome with existing resource blocks in Terraform.

-Following are the general steps that are involved in the lifecycle of a resource creation:
+The following are the general steps involved in the lifecycle of resource creation:

-2. Initialize: Initialize the Terraform working directory and download any necessary plugins.
-This is usually done using terraform init command.
+- Init: Initialize the Terraform working directory and download any necessary plugins.
+This is usually done using

-3. Review: Review the Terraform execution plan to see what changes will be made to the infrastructure.
-This is done using the terraform plan command.
-Running this command will show the actions that Terraform is going to perform when terraform apply command is run.
+command. - Plan: Review the Terraform execution plan to see what changes will be made to the infrastructure.
+This is done using the

-4. Apply: Apply the changes to create or modify the infrastructure.
-Once you are comfortable with the changes that are shown in the output of terraform plan command, you can apply those changes using terraform apply command.
+command is run. - Apply: Apply the changes to create or modify the infrastructure.
+Once you are comfortable with the changes shown in the output of

-In case you need to apply any new configuration, make the necessary changes in the config and follow the above steps to apply the configuration.
+If you need to apply a new configuration, make the necessary changes in the configuration and follow the steps above to apply it.

 If you want to have all the Terraform commands in one place, check out our Terraform Cheat Sheet.

 This blog post covered several key topics related to Terraform and delved into the Terraform template structure and architecture, including the Terraform core and provisioners.
-Additionally, the post discussed the various steps involved in Terraform’s workflow.
-Thank you for reading!
+Additionally, we discussed the various steps involved in Terraform’s workflow.

 Automate your infrastructure provisioning, and build more complex workflows based on Terraform using policy as code, programmatic configuration, context sharing, drift detection, resource visualization, and many more.